 - Preheat a gas grill to medium or prepare a medium-hot fire, or use a stove-top grill pan heated over medium-high heat with a little oil brushed on.
 Cook the chicken for 6 to 10 minutes, turning several times, until clear juices flow out when you pierce the flesh with the tip of a knife.
 Cool for 10 minutes before cutting across the grain.
 Tumble in the cooking juices to include extra flavor in the sandwich.

 When to flip the chicken:

-After putting a chicken thigh on a hot grill or pan, let it sear undisturbed.
-When there is an opaque border of about 1/4 inch (6 mm), flip the chicken. it should release easily and have nice browning on the underside. the second side will cook in less time, and you can turn it
+- After putting a chicken thigh on a hot grill or pan, let it sear undisturbed.
+When there is an opaque border of about 1/4 inch (6 mm), flip the chicken.
+It should release easily and have nice browning on the underside.
+The second side will cook in less time, and you can turn it as you like.

 Notice: Nutrition is auto-calculated, using Spoonacular, for your convenience.
 Where relevant, we recommend using your own nutrition calculations.